mistrydarshan99/Portfolio/README.md

 ## A personal portfolio app

 <img src="https://firebasestorage.googleapis.com/v0/b/portfolio-app-147b5.appspot.com/o/resume-app-icon.png?alt=media&token=d21cdf74-ba02-4292-a646-ddca47238c24" align="left" width="200" hspace="10" vspace="10">
-I am an Android Developer and seeking opportunities where I can make an impact through design and development.
-I have two years of experience in Kotlin, Java, and published four apps on the Google Play Store.
-I am up to date with the latest technologies.<br/>
+👋Hello, My name is Alex, and I'm an Android Developer with two years of experience in Kotlin, Java, and published two apps on the Google Play Store.
+This my portfolio app for Kotlin - Android Jetpack Components and upto date third party libraries.<br/>
 <br/>
 <a href="https://tumur.me/about.html" taget="_blank">Read more</a>
 <br/>